jacobwilliams/slsqp/README.md

 * The documentation strings in the code have been converted to [FORD](https://github.com/Fortran-FOSS-Programmers/ford) format, allowing for [nicely formatted documentation](https://jacobwilliams.github.io/slsqp/) to be auto-generated.
 * A couple of bug fixes noted elsewhere have been applied.

-### License

-  * The original sourcecode and the modifications are released under a [permissive BSD-style license](https://github.com/jacobwilliams/slsqp/blob/master/LICENSE).

 ### Building SLSQP

 #### **Fortran Package Manager**